The Ultimate Guide

 People have become more sophisticated in ways that the Mad Men of the 1960s could not have imagined.

-Today, customers and clients question everything -- they don’t listen to anyone.
+Today, customers and clients everywhere question everything -- they don’t listen to anyone anymore.
 They only listen to people they trust.

-This is why taking the time to build a personal brand is absolutely critical.
+This is why taking the time to build a personal brand - and a really good one - is absolutely critical.

 Personal branding works to attract clients only where there is deep trust and this is why TRUST is the key element you need to aim for.